 - Timekeeper and Scorekeeper workers are required for all home games.
 A Shot Clock Operator is also required for all home games in U12 and up. - This position would be required to coordinate a fair and equitable rotation amongst the parents to work these noted positions. - Ringette tournaments which team are attending out of town, may require workers.
-The scheduler will include these games into rotation. - It will be the workers responsibility to find coverage for positions if they are not able to fulfill their turn not the scheduler.

-Tournament Coordinators:
+Tournament Coordinator:

-- Obtain input from coaches and parents as to how many tournaments the team will want to attend throughout the season; ensuring input includes how many out of town tournaments the coaches and parents are able to commit to; - Research and inquire about available tournament; - Responsible for filling out and submitting tournament application forms and payment (payment - obtained from Treasurer); - Inquire about team rates and reserve blocks of hotel rooms for out of town tournaments; and - Provide coaches and parents with information regarding upcoming tournaments, hotels and booking instructions.
+- Obtain input from coaches and parents as to how many tournaments the team will want to attend throughout the season; ensuring input includes how many out of town tournaments the coaches and parents are able to commit to; - Research and inquire about available tournament; - Responsible for filling out and submitting tournament application forms and payment (payment obtained from Treasurer); - Inquire about team rates and reserve blocks of hotel rooms for out of town tournaments; and - Provide coaches and parents with information regarding upcoming tournaments, hotels and booking instructions.